Garage Sale Mystery

-Garage Sale Mystery is a mystery film series starring Lori Loughlin as Jennifer Shannon.
+Garage Sale Mysteries (formerly branded as Garage Sale Mystery until 2018) is a mystery film series starring Lori Loughlin as Jennifer Shannon.
 It is based on the Garage Sale Mystery book series written by Suzi Weinert.
-The Hallmark series aired on Hallmark Movies & Mysteries in the US, Bravo in Canada and Channel 5 in the UK occasionally as part of the weekday films.
+The Hallmark series airs on Hallmark Mystery in the US, Bravo in Canada and Channel 5 in the UK occasionally as part of the weekday films.
 Sixteen total films aired from the 2013 pilot film, until the series was cancelled in 2019 after Loughlin was fired from Hallmark.
+In June 2026 the series was renewed by Hallmark, with a new film in the series set to release on September 19, 2026.

 The author of the book series, Suzi Weinert, created the story and characters based on her experiences living in the DC suburbs, where she attended sales given by politicians, CEO’s, diplomats, military elite, and other influential homeowners in this upscale, transient area.
-She discovered that valuable merchandise often came with unexpected stories, leading to her Garage Sale mystery series.
+She discovered that valuable merchandise often came with unexpected stories, leading to her Garage Sale Mystery series.
 Her books span ripped-from-the-headlines topics like terrorism and elder care.
 The wife of a retired Army general, Weinert lives in northern Virginia near most of her five children and their growing families.
 Weinert is a member of Mystery Writers of America and Sisters in Crime.

 The Hallmark series based on Weinert's work was executive produced by Loughlin, Michael Shepard, and Peter DeLuise, who are also executive producers on the Hallmark television series When Calls the Heart.
-The series followed the story of an antique dealer, Jennifer Shannon, who had a knack for finding murders.
+The series follows the story of an antique dealer, Jennifer Shannon, who has a knack for finding murders.
 Her eye for details leads her to help solve these murders, even if it means putting her life in danger.
-Weinert made a cameo in the first Hallmark Garage Sale Mystery.
+Weinert made a cameo in the first Hallmark Garage Sale Mysteries movie.